haolian9/gary.nvim/readme.md

 show trails while moving cursor, within a window or across windows

+(yet since it requires a patched vim.fn.getmousepos, it's not supposed to be used publicly)

 ## design choices, limits
 * works when cursor moving within one single window
-* works when cursor moving across windows
+* works when cursor moving across windows, yet there would be break points
 * since nvim_buf_set_extmark doesnt supports per-window-based mark, fn.matchadd* must be used
 * no fullscreen floatwin + winblend, because i dont use &termguicolor
 * no massive ephemeral floatwins, no pre-alloc floatwins
-  * it could be expensive, as this plugin runs in a high frequency
-* not capable to deal with multi-byte contents: `<tab>`, utf-8
-  * nvim provides no api to convert an absolute coordinate to winid/col/line
+* should be ok with multi-bytes strings

 ## status
 * just works, imperfectly